graphql-crystal/graphql/README.md

 ### name

+Supported on: `Object`, `InputObject`, `Field`, `Enum`, `Scalar`

-You can use the `name` argument to customize the type name of objects, input objects or fields.
+We can use the `name` argument to customize the introspection type name of a type.
 This is not needed in most situations because type names are automatically converted to PascalCase or camelCase.
-However, `item_id` is converted to `itemId`, but you might want to use `itemID`.
-This is where the name argument comes in handy.
+However, `item_id` is converted to `itemId`, but we might want to use `itemID`.
+For this, we can use the `name` argument.

 ```crystal
 @[GraphQL::Object(name: "Sheep")]